 Now don’t get me wrong, I love real, natural wood, but real wood just isn’t practical for our climate.
 And we definitely didn’t want to have to restain or reseal the wood every 6-12 months.
 The last reason we chose the woodgrain aluminum siding over real wood is because we’re building near lots of trees and there are woodpeckers in the area.
 Woodpeckers attack real wood, but not aluminum siding.

 I think I’ve told you before, I usually not a fan of faux products, but Cedar Renditions is so pretty.
-If you want to see the product for yourself, you can request a free by going to Royalbuildingproducts.com.
+If you want to see the product for yourself, you can request a free sample by going to Royalbuildingproducts.com.

 What other challenges?
 Well, we waited for a large engineered wood beam for several months.
 Most all construction products are taking several weeks to several months longer to be delivered, but especially engineered wood.
 And what you’ll find is that many times suppliers can’t predict how long pandemic related delays will last.